theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/microsoft-fabric-mirroring.md

 Follow the steps below to load an SAP Table into the Microsoft Fabric Open Mirroring landing zone:

 1. Create a Table CDC extraction, see [Documentation: Table CDC](../documentation/table-cdc/index.md/#create-a-table-cdc-extraction).
+2. [Look up](../documentation/table-cdc.md/#look-up-a-table) the SAP table you want to map.
+3. Optional: To extract the complete table when first running the extraction, activate the checkbox **[Extract table on first run]**.

 	!!! tip
 		You can also use the regular [Table](../documentation/table/index.md) extraction type to extract the initial full load of the Table.

+4. Save the extraction.
+5. [Assign](../documentation/destinations/microsoft-fabric-onelake.md/#assign-the-microsoft-fabric-onelake-destination-to-an-extraction) the Microsoft Fabric (OneLake) destination to the extraction.

 ******

 #### Related Links